Short-Term Missions Frequently Asked Questions

 Are gifts considered gifts to individual short-term missionaries?

 Gifts are not considered gifts to individual short-term missionaries, nor gifts to specific trips in a given year, but rather gifts to a missions project (e.g. Johannesburg).
-This allows Redeemer City to City the maximum flexibility to use the funds where most needed.
-Redeemer City to City will typically try to use funds for the missions project where the funds were originally given (e.g. Johannesburg) either now, or in the future, but this is not always true.
-To cite one example, if a short-term missionary raises funds for the Johannesburg 2017 trip, but for some reason is unable to attend the trip, then Redeemer City to City management could make a decision to redirect the funds to a future missions trip for that short-term missionary such as the Madagascar 2017 trip.
+This allows Redeemer the maximum flexibility to use the funds where most needed.
+Redeemer will typically try to use funds for the missions project where the funds were originally given (e.g. Johannesburg) either now, or in the future, but this is not always true.
+To cite one example, if a short-term missionary raises funds for the Johannesburg 2019 trip, but for some reason is unable to attend the trip, then Redeemer management could make a decision to redirect the funds to a future missions trip for that short-term missionary such as the Madagascar 2019 trip.
 If a short-term missionary can't attend the trip at all, then the funds will typically be used for other short-term missionaries on that trip.
-Also, in certain cirumstances when funds are raised in excess of the team's basic travel, lodging and meal expenses, Redeemer City to City management may decide to reserve funds for a future trip, rather than grant large amounts of funds to overseas missionaries.
+Also, in certain cirumstances when funds are raised in excess of the team's basic travel, lodging and meal expenses, Redeemer management may decide to reserve funds for a future trip, rather than grant large amounts of funds to overseas missionaries.
+IRS requirements prohibit returning donations to donors.

 What expenses can be reimbursed?